aleph2c/miros/doc/i_mongol_example.rst

 `ergotic_mongol_11`_

 Immediately after filling their arrows, they attack.
-This may not be historically accurate, but let's have our botnet just attack right away.
+This action may not be historically accurate, but let's have our botnet just attack right away.

 Once the horse archers advance close enough to the mass of their enemy, they